-- There has been widespread warming over Italy since 1960 with greater warming in summer than winter. - There has been a decrease in the number of cool nights and cool days, and an increase in the number of warm nights and warm days, since 1960. - There has been a general increase in summer temperatures averaged over the country as a result of human influence on climate, making the occurrence of warm summer temperatures more frequent and cool summer temperatures less frequent. - There has been a decrease in the total annual precipitation since 1960 for the whole country except the very south.
+- Widespread warming has been observed over Spain since 1960 with greater warming in summer than winter. - There is a clear trend to fewer cool nights and more warm nights since 1960, and also to fewer cool days and more warm days. - There has been a general increase in summer temperatures averaged over the country as a result of human influence on climate, making the occurrence of warm summer temperatures more frequent and cold summer temperatures less frequent. - There has been a reduction in the amount of annual rainfall in the Iberian Peninsula since 1960 with the largest reduction in the northwest and the lowest reduction in the east.